discordjs/guide/guide/popular-topics/audit-logs.md

 	const { executor, target } = deletionLog;

 	// Update the output with a bit more information
-	// Also run a check to make sure the log returned was for the same author's message if (target.id === message.author.id) {
+	// Also run a check to make sure that the log returned was for the same author's message if (target.id === message.author.id) {
 		console.log(`A message by ${message.author.tag} was deleted by ${executor.tag}.`);
 	} else {